Permalink | Date posted: September 08, 2011

-A purportedly 'non-partisan' policy institute that aims to defend democracies from 'militant Islamism,' the neoconservative Foundation for Defense of Democracies (FDD) is an influential base of hawkish advocacy on Middle East policy.
+A “non-partisan” policy institute that purports to defend democracies from “militant Islamism,” the neoconservative Foundation for Defense of Democracies (FDD) is an influential base of hawkish advocacy on Middle East policy.

 Right Web In late December, with Congress away on recess, Robert Ford was appointed the new U.S. ambassador to Syria,…